Kagemaru1/learn-programming/README.md

 Day 14
 Date March 6.
 Programming Basics with JavaScript
-- Video watching
+- Conditional Statements - Exercise - 6 of 8 Tasks
-00:15 hours of learning.
+00:20 hours of learning.